SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

   whether this work is actually carried out in parallel depends on what's happening at run time.
   However,
-  the synax introduced in this section contrasts to the previous section in that async-let makes it *possible* for that work to be parallel.
+  the syntax introduced in this section contrasts to the previous section in that async-let makes it *possible* for that work to be parallel.
 }